noir-lang/noir_sort/README.md

 2. Validates that, for the sorted array, successive elements are not smaller than previous elements

 The algorithm is highly optimized and the cost is _linear_ in the size of the array.

+## Noir version compatibility

+This library is tested to work as of Noir version 1.0.0-beta.0.